AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/Pointers.md

 operator, '\*'](https://www.computerhope.com/jargon/d/dereference-operator.htm).
 Putting '\*' before the pointer will access the contents stored at the pointer's location in memory.

 To clarify, putting '\*' before a pointer while declaring a pointer is what indicates it is a pointer.
-Putting '\*' before an existing pointer references the contents at the memory address of the pointer.
+Putting '\*' before an existing pointer variable references the contents at the memory address of the pointer.

 ```C++